How to Plant a Pansy Flower Hanging Basket

-I prefer using sphagnum moss the best because I feel it gives superior moisture retention, insulation and drainage for my pansies.
+I prefer using sphagnum moss because I feel it gives superior moisture retention, insulation and drainage for my pansies.

 However, they are now saying sphagnum moss is no longer ecologically responsible so I have been experimenting with the coconut fiber.

 I do not like the copra lining as well as the moss, only because they dry out more rapidly, they deteriorate quicker and they don't hold their shape as well.